Drassil/git-wiki/wiki/main_page.md

 published: true
 ---

-# Welcome to git-wiki demo
+# Welcome to git-wiki demo!

 This is both documentation and [demo](Demo.md) of git-wiki.